Image of Edessa: Surviving images

 Three images survive today which are associated with the Mandylion.

 Shroud of Turin

 Author Ian Wilson has argued that the object venerated as the Mandylion from the 6th to the 13th centuries was in fact the Shroud of Turin, folded in four, and enclosed in an oblong frame so that only the face was visible.
 Wilson cites documents in the Vatican Library and the University of Leiden, Netherlands, which seem to suggest the presence of another image at Edessa.
 A 10th-century codex, Codex Vossianus Latinus Q 69, found by Gino Zaninotto in the Vatican Library, contains an 8th-century account saying that an imprint of Christ's whole body was left on a canvas kept in a church in Edessa: it quotes a man called Smera in Constantinople: "King Abgar received a cloth on which one can see not only a face but the whole body" ([non tantum] faciei figuram sed totius corporis figuram cernere poteris).
+Andrea Nicolotti in engaging with Wilson's argument, says the historical evidence shows the Mandylion and Shroud are completely different relics.
+He argues the theory is an invention to bridge the large gap between 1st-century Judea, and the Shroud’s first documented medieval appearance in 1355.
+The records describe it as a small hand cloth depicting only the face of Christ with open eyes, and Byzantine chroniclers distinguished between facial towel portraits and burial linens.